Best High Schools for Sports in Every State

 Bottom Line: Glastonbury High School

 The school’s teams are the primary occupants, but the field also hosts various youth soccer clubs and organizations.
-Glastonbury High’s soccer teams were successful before the new field, winning 14 state titles between the boys and girls teams, and they are sure to remain successful after the new turf fields.
+Glastonbury High’s soccer teams were successful before the new field, winning 14 state titles between the boys and girls teams, and they are sure to remain successful for years to come.

 Delaware: Newark High School